 “Can you give me a chance?” a small boy tugged at his coat.

 “I don’t mind,” the farmer said, surprised to see a little contender.
-“But, other children and I’ve already searched everywhere.”
+“But, the other children and I have already searched everywhere.”

 “I know,” he said.
 “I would still like to try.”

 The farmer had nothing to lose so he let him in and carried on with his chores in the field.

 A mere twenty minutes later, the young boy went running up to him.

 “I found it!” he said, and, opened his hands revealing the watch.

 The farmer picked him up in his arms, and said joyously, “How on Earth did you find it?”